Xilinx/SDAccel_Examples/vision/affine/README.md

 ## 6. Execution in Cloud Environments
 FPGA acceleration boards have been deployed to the cloud.
 For information on how to execute the example within a specific cloud, take a look at the following guides.
 * [AWS F1 Application Execution on Xilinx Virtex UltraScale Devices] (Coming Soon)
-* [Nimbix Application Execution Xilinx Kintex UltraScale Devices]
+* [Nimbix Application Execution on Xilinx Kintex UltraScale Devices]
 * [IBM SuperVessel Research Cloud on Xilinx Virtex Devices]